 PHILIP BARLOW

-Born 1968 in Pietermaritzburg, Barlow graduated in 1990 from the Nelson Mandela Metropolitan University in Port Elizabeth with a Diploma of Graphic Fine Art (Printing, Stained Glass and Photography).
-He has shown in numerous exhibitions locally, as well as in the USA and in Greece.
+Barlow graduated in 1990 from the Nelson Mandela Metropolitan University in Port Elizabeth.
+He has shown in numerous exhibitions in South Africa, as well as in North America, the UK and Europe.

 2019

-between broadway and 42nd, solo exhibition, Everard Read CIRCA, Cape Town, South Africa
+between broadway & 42nd, Everard Read, Cape Town, South Africa

 2018